Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/README.md

 A [LogFilter](LogFilter.cs) must apply to Groups of logs and to Lines of logs.
 It can be expressed as **{Group,Line}** strings like `"{Error,Trace}"` or predefined couples `"Debug"`.

-A `LogFilter` is usually used as a "Minimal Filter": multiple participants declare their "MinimalFiler" and the resulting filter is the lowest one: combining 2 LogFilters results in a `LogFilter` that satisfies both of them: “{Error,Trace}” combined with “{Warn,Warn}” is “{Warn,Trace}”.
+A `LogFilter` is usually used as a "Minimal Filter": multiple participants declare their "MinimalFilter" and the resulting filter is the lowest one: combining 2 LogFilters results in a `LogFilter` that satisfies both of them: “{Error,Trace}” combined with “{Warn,Warn}” is “{Warn,Trace}”.